bjornbredesen/MOCCA/README.md

 ## Installing

-To install, run
+To build, run
-`autoreconf --install && ./configure && make && make install`
+`autoreconf --install && ./configure && make`

+After building, MOCCA can be installed by running `sudo make install`

+Similarly, MOCCA can be uninstalled by running
+`sudo make uninstall`

 -------------------------------------------------